20 Different Types of Fruits Explained

 Different Types of Fruits

-Fruits are natural food suitable for human health.
+Fruits are natural foods suitable for human health.
 There are so many kinds of fruits.
-Here I will introduce to you different types of fruits.

-There are many examples of fruit: pears, plums, peaches, apples, bananas, oranges, etc.
+Here, I will introduce you to different types of fruits.
+There are many examples of fruit, such as pears, plums, peaches, apples, bananas, and oranges.

 They are rich in vitamins, minerals, and natural sugars and have a lot of fiber.